Generic Name: trametinib (tra ME ti nib)

 Mekinist side effects

-Get emergency medical help if you have any of these signs of an allergic reaction to Mekinist: hives; difficult breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction to Mekinist: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

-Stop using Mekinist and call your doctor at once if you have:
+Some side effects are more likely to occur if you take Mekinist and dabrafenib together.
+Call your doctor at once if you have:

 Common Mekinist side effects may include: